 Other reasons to love Grand Canyon are its calming silence, fresh air and iconic hikes.
 In short, Grand Canyon is a place that holds enormous natural beauty and needs to be visited to be fully understood.

-When you visit Grand Canyon you have to pick between the North Rim and South Rim.
-The South Rim is the most visited and the one that’s open year-round.
+When you visit Grand Canyon, you can choose between the North Rim and the South Rim.
+The South Rim is the most visited, and the one that’s open year-round.
 But both rims of the mighty canyon are certainly spectacular to explore.

 Where to stay

 There are many more places to stay near Grand Canyon at the South Rim than at the North Rim.
 At the South Rim of the Arizona wonder the best locations are Grand Canyon Village and the border town Tusayan.

 - El Tovar Hotel – With rich history and right at South Rim.

 - The Grand Hotel – Great amenities in Tusayan.

 Additional stop: It’s a slight detour but Walnut Canyon National Monument is an appreciated addition to the Arizona itinerary.
 In Walnut Canyon you find fascinating cliff dwellings from the ancient times when it was inhabited.
 Along the popular Island Trail you can explore 25 of the park’s cliff dwelling rooms.
 Walnut Canyon is one of the best Arizona road trip destinations for history buffs.

 8. Sedona, AZ – One last inspiring stop on the tour of Arizona